nunofgs/clean-deep/README.md

 Removes empty _objects_, _arrays_, empty _strings_, _null_ and _undefined_ values from objects.
 Does not alter the original object.

+As of version 3.0.0, _clean-deep_ traverses arrays as well as objects.

 ## Status

 [![npm version][npm-image]][npm-url] [![build status][travis-image]][travis-url]